-Jobs are never guaranteed, however all of our graduates are guaranteed to get interviews with our regional airline partners, SkyWest Airlines & Mesa Airlines.
+Jobs are never guaranteed; however all of our graduates are guaranteed to get interviews with our regional airline partners, Breeze, SkyWest Airlines & Mesa Airlines.

-The first 6 weeks of our class is held online from the comfort of your own home.
-Classes are scheduled each weeknight M-F from 5:30pm tp 9:30pm (Mountain time).
-It is a live webinar class with a certified instructor.
-You are able to interact and ask questions during the class.
+The first 6 weeks of our class is held online, from the comfort of your own home.
+Classes are scheduled each weeknight Monday thru Friday from 5:30pm to 9:30pm (Mountain time).
+This is taught as a live webinar class with a certified instructor.
+You are able to interact and ask questions during the online class.

 Yes.
-You are responsible to pay your FAA testing fees ($560).
-And you also need to plan for all travel & lodging costs for the 2 week in person portion of the class in St. George, Utah.
+You are responsible to pay your FAA testing fees ($575).
+And you also need to plan for all travel & lodging costs for the 2-weeks in person portion of the class in St. George, Utah.

 Absolutely!
 We help each student individually prepare for their interviews.
 We teach you the most common interview questions both from a knowledge and technical perspective.
-All of our students are well prepared for their interviews.
-However it is always up to the individual student to impress them with your personality!
+All Aircraft Dispatch Academy students are well prepared for their interviews.
+However, it is always up to the individual student to impress them with your personality!

 Air Traffic Controllers work directly for the FAA or for an FAA contractor.
 They typically work in the airport control tower or in an en-route air traffic control center.
 Their main priority is to maintain separation between aircraft and give clearances for taking off and landing.
 They do not allow anyone over the age of 31 to begin a career in ATC, they also have a mandatory retirement at age 55.